lakshay007/lakshay007/README.md

 - 👋 Hi, I’m @lakshay007
-- 👀 I’m interested in Machine Learning, Python , Computer Vision, DSA
+- 👀 I’m interested in Machine Learning, Python , Computer Vision, DSA, Web development
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me you can reach me on my email id dmslakshay@gmail.com